meteor/tutorial-tools/docs/index.md

 These tools are used to produce and maintain the official Meteor tutorials at [meteor.com/tutorials](https://www.meteor.com/tutorials/blaze/creating-an-app).

+### List of tools

+1. `tutorial-diff-box` - A Meteor template called `DiffBox` that can display a parsed Git diff as a code snippet.
+2. `tutorial-step-diff-compiler` - A Meteor build plugin that parses Git patch files so that they can be displayed by `DiffBox`
+3. `tutorial-registry` - A package that provides a standard API for specifying tutorial metadata.

 ### Problems this is solving

 1. **Consistency between steps** - In a step-by-step tutorial where you are editing a piece of code incrementally, it can be hard to keep all of the steps consistent and conflict-free.
 In this workflow, this problem is solved by keeping all of the code snippets in a git repository so that conflicts are automatically identified and resolved.